orchestracities/map-panel/CONTRIBUTING.md

 Default start page url: http://localhost:3000
 Default user is admin.

-If you are trying to install packages and you get console permitions errors, it could be because grafana is changing owner from dist files.
+If you are trying to install packages and you get console permitions errors, it could be related with grafana changing owner from dist files.

-Grafana will read in the dist folder first so to see your changes to WorldMap in Grafana, you have to run Grunt.
-However, you do not need to restart your local Grafana server after every change; just refresh the page.